RaghavVishnoi/Calculator-Test/README.md

 # Add Calculator

-We've created a function to add numbers in a string separated by delimeters like , or * or % etc.
+We've created a function to add numbers in a string separated by delimiters like , or * or % etc.

 ## Why use it?

-It's useful to add multiple numbers separated by any number of delimeters.
+It's useful to add multiple numbers separated by any number of delimiters.

 ## Features